-Figure 8-2: DD Loader (WS2)
+Figure 125: DD Loader

-Real Mode
+The following table describes device driver modes:

-Normal operating mode.
+Option Description Real Mode Normal operating mode.
 The device driver is ready to communicate with both the CIM Manager and the physical device (or its controller).
 The message Connected OK is displayed after the device driver successfully receives the first message from the device (either on a serial port or a PC I/O card).
 In Real Mode, all communications between the device and other CIM entities occur automatically.
 However, it is also possible to manually send commands to the device using the Control Panel.

-Simulation Mode

-In Simulation mode, the device driver receives commands as usual from the CIM Manager and emulates a device by automatically responding with the appropriate status messages.
+Simulation Mode In Simulation mode, the device driver receives commands as usual from the CIM Manager and emulates a device by automatically responding with the appropriate status messages.
 The device driver does not actually communicate with the physical device.
 The quality control device drivers randomly return either a successful or unsuccessful status message based on the parameter FailPercent.
 All other device drivers always return a successful status message in Simulation mode.

-Manual Mode

-In Manual mode, the device driver receives commands as usual from the CIM Manager while you interactively emulate the device using the device driver's Control Panel.
+Manual Mode In Manual mode, the device driver receives commands as usual from the CIM Manager while you interactively emulate the device using the device driver's Control Panel.
 The device driver does not generate status messages automatically; they are generated only when you manually make selections from the Control Panel.
 In Manual mode the device driver does not actually communicate with the physical device.
-(See the specific section about each device driver for details on how to use the Control Panel to send responses back to the CIM Manager.)
+(See the specific section about each device driver for details on how to use the Control Panel to send responses back to the CIM

-Standalone Mode
+Option Description

+Manager.)

-The Standalone mode enables you to input manager specific commands and execute them directly to the controller without any intervention from other system components.
+Standalone Mode The Standalone mode enables you to input manager specific commands and execute them directly to the controller without any intervention from other system components.

+9.3.1.
 Device Driver Loading Options